gepetobio/100-days-of-code/r1-log.md

 ### R1D28
 Today I read a bit more of [@YDKJS]((https://twitter.com/YDKJS) and studied a lot about VueJS.
 I'm still trying to make my Random Quote Machine app work in the Vue version.
 I'll try to make it work fully in the following days.

+### R1D29
+Today I read a bit more of [@YDKJS]((https://twitter.com/YDKJS) and had a pair programming session with a React app.
+I also refactored all my Random Quote Machine github repo and moved all my codepen versions (Vanilla JS, React and VueJS) to it.
+There was also a partial jQuery version on it which I'll have to finish.
+It's all broken...
+I'll fix these things this week.